jfbarras/slimy-snake/README.md

 Visual debugging, like food collection sector, can be changed with **Y** and **6**.

-You can conserve resources (and therefore run more bots) by enabling "no graphics mode".
-This is toggled with **G**.

 Bot modules detect: 1. the outer wall, 2. actual and predicted enemy snake head positions, and 3. enemy body parts.

 Snake does a decent job eating on its own.
 This can be toggled with **T**.